SanyaNya/SlimeVR-Tracker-ESP/README.md

   * DMY_SECOND_IMU_ROTATION
   * DMY_IMU_COUNT

+## Temperature calibration
+Add -DDOING_TCAL=1 flag to platformio.ini and flash tracker before temperature calibration to see temperature and enable tcal recording.
+Also recommend this site for checking your tcal: https://ilyasnow.github.io/TCAL-Checker/

 # SlimeVR Tracker firmware for ESP

 Firmware for ESP8266 / ESP32 microcontrollers and different IMU sensors to use them as a vive-like trackers in VR.